Updated February 10, 2023

-I don’t often buy needlepoint kits, but when I do I buy them because I like the picture of the project on the cover and I want to stitch it.
+I don’t often buy needlepoint kits, but when I do, I buy them because I like the picture of the project on the cover and I want to stitch it.
 That one.
 Right now.
-Not needing to add one thing.
+I do not need to add one thing.

-So imagine my surprise when I bought a kit recently, from Chameleon Designs, really loving the piece and found that the kit was not complete.
-It had the main thread, canvas, instructions and a needle.
-But the second thread, which is used for overstitching as an accent was glaring in its absence.
+So imagine my surprise when I bought a kit several years, from Chameleon Designs, really loving the piece and found that the kit was not complete.
+It had the main thread, canvas, instructions, and a needle.
+But the second thread, which is used for overstitching as an accent, was glaring in its absence.

-There was space to add this information and the thread should have been included in the kit,.
-Or if it wouldn’t be included the main picture should have been of the project without the overstitching and the other ones should have been less prominent and labeled as variations.
+There was space to add this information, and the thread should have been included in the kit.
+Or if it wouldn’t be included, the main picture should have been of the project without the overstitching, and the other ones should have been less prominent and labeled as a variation.

-Now I am left with an expensive kit (it was imported and cost over $16 for a project which, when stitched will have almost no relation to the project I thought I was buying.
-If I didn’t have thread in my stash, I’d have to go buy some and if I followed the written directions I’d have something I never could get to look like the picture.
+Now I am left with an expensive kit (it was imported) for a project which, when stitched, will have almost no relation to the project I thought I was buying.
+If I didn’t have the thread in my stash, I’d have to go buy some and if I followed the written directions, I’d have something I never could get to look like the picture.

 This is irresponsible and not fair to the stitcher.
 It does our industry no good if this is how professionals choose to package their work.